Starting a new business? Here’s why you should have a game plan

 Find someone who understands what your business is doing and gives sound advice.
 That probably isn’t just the first tax agent you find.

-Get your financials and bookkeeping in order from day 1, connect your business current account (use Tide, obviously) to a cloud accounting software (I used Xero), ideally before you start a single day trading or incurring any expenses.
+Get your financials and bookkeeping in order from day 1, connect your business bank account (sign up through Tide, obviously) to a cloud accounting software (I used Xero), ideally before you start a single day trading or incurring any expenses.
 This way you won’t need to play catch up, digging up paper or PDF invoices and dealing with spreadsheets of your earnings when the time comes to do your first tax returns, and if you ever do go to sell your business or need to evaluate its viability, you’ll have an accurate picture of your growth over time.